-Munich is the largest city in southern Germany and famous for its annual beer festival.
+Munich is the largest city in southern Germany and is famous for its annual beer festival.
 Oktoberfest brings the huge drunk crowds but there’s more to Munich than drinking steins of beers.
 I like the old Bavarian charm of the city.
-There is a beautiful center city, nice parks (with surfing), hearty German food, and beer halls filled with friendly people.
+There is a beautiful old center, nice parks (with surfing), hearty German food, and beer halls filled with friendly people.
 There is also Munich’s famous clock, art collection, the palace and the famous English Garden.
-Munich is classy and historic city that lives up to all that is written about it.
+Munich is a classy and historic city that lives up to all that is written about it.

-- Hostel Prices: Dorm rooms cost between $25-33 USD a night and private room are around $60 USD.
+- Hostel Prices: Dorm rooms cost between $14-30 USD a night and private rooms are around $70 USD.
 Prices double or triple during Oktoberfest.

-- Budget Hotel Prices: Hotel prices begin at the lower end of hostel private rooms so expect to pay $80 USD and up per night for a double room with breakfast.
+- Budget Hotel Prices: Hotel prices begin at the higher end of hostel private rooms so expect to pay $80 USD and up per night for a double room with breakfast.

 - Average Cost of Food: As long as you don’t go to high end restaurants you can eat for under $20 USD for a sit down meal (the beer halls provide the best value).
 Many restaurants have a “Mittagsmenü” (special prices for lunch on a working day) where you usually pay about $7-9 USD for really good food.
 McDonalds and other fast food places cost around $8 USD.
 You can also get hotdogs and sausages from vendors for $3-4 USD.
 A week’s worth of groceries will cost around $50 USD.

 - Transportation: Munich has an excellent public transport system that includes buses, trams, and a S and U-Bahn network.
-S and U-Bahn tickets are $3 USD or $7 USD for a day pass respectively.
-Three-day passes cost $17 USD.
+Tickets are $8.50 USD for a one-day or $19 USD for a three-day pass.

 Top Things to Do

-- Experience Oktoberfest - A two week drinking festival that occurs at the end of September.
+- Experience Oktoberfest - Oktoberfest is a two-week drinking festival that occurs at the end of September.
 Thousands of people descend on the city to spend the time dressed in Bavarian clothes, drink huge steins of beer, and eat face sized pretzels.
 I barely made it out alive!
 ‘Nuff said.

 - The Church of St Peter - Munich’s oldest parish church features art dating back six centuries.
 You can climb the 306 steps for lovely views of the city from the tower.